kkig/go-auth-service/README.md

 # Recursively add all directories to go.work
 go work use -r .

-# Run in the directory with go.work to push the dependencies in go.work file back into go.mod
+# Run in the directory with go.work
+# to push the dependencies in go.work file back into go.mod
 go work sync
 ```

+### Database set up

+Before running service, please create network bridge and volume container.

 ### Run Service